2007 Colorado YWAM and New Life shootings: Perpetrator

 Matthew John Murray, a 24-year-old resident of Englewood, Colorado, was identified as the perpetrator of both shootings.
-Born in Salt Lake City, Utah to Ronald and Loretta Murray, Murray was homeschooled in a deeply religious Christian household after the 1st grade, and he attended, but did not complete, a missionary training program at the YWAM Arvada facility 2002.
+Born On December 5, 1983 in Salt Lake City, Utah to Ronald and Loretta Murray, Murray was homeschooled in a deeply religious Christian household after the 1st grade, and he attended, but did not complete, a missionary training program at the YWAM Arvada facility 2002.
 He was expelled from the school due to "strange behavior," which included playing perceived-frightening rock music and him claiming to hear voices.

 Court records indicated that Murray was bitter over his expulsion from the 12-week missionary training program, as he was consequently banned from attending a field trip to Bosnia.
 His expulsion from the school was confirmed by Cheryl Morrison, whose husband, George Morrison, is pastor of the Faith Bible Chapel adjacent to YWAM Denver.
 She didn't know specifics of the conflict.
 "I don't think that 'run-in' is the word, but they did have to dismiss him.
 It had to be something of significance, because they go the nth degree with people."

 Before the second shooting, Murray left several violent and threatening messages on several religious websites, espousing his hatred for fundamental Christianity and his intentions on killing as many Christians as possible.
-One message quoted Eric Harris, one of the perpetrators of the Columbine High School massacre; it read: "I'm coming for EVERYONE soon and I WILL be armed to the ...teeth and I WILL shoot to kill. ...God, I can't wait till I can kill you people.
-Feel no remorse, no sense of shame, I don't care if I live or die in the shoot-out.
-All I want to do is kill and injure as many of you ... as I can especially Christians who are to blame for most of the problems in the world."
+One message quoted Eric Harris, one of the perpetrators of the Columbine High School massacre, adding to it "especially Christians who are to blame for most of the problems in the world."
 In his online postings, Murray alleges psychological abuse at the hands of his parents and church leaders as the main reason for his hatred of Christianity.